 DebtPayPro has developed an internal calculator for generating student loan payment plan estimates.
-The calculator was developed using information provide at studentaid.ed.gov.
-Below is an article explaining how to use the calculator and some FAQ about this feature.
+The calculator was developed using the information provided at studentaid.ed.gov.
+Below is an article explaining how to use the calculator and some FAQs about this feature.

 Start by clicking "Retrieve Loans and Programs" from the client dashboard or "Quick Quote" from the Contacts tab.

 How it works...

 1. Upload the My Student Data File or pull from NSLDS.ed.gov

 First, the calculator uses the data file available at NSLDS.ed.gov.
 The "My Student Data File" is a text file provided by the NSLDS containing the current Loan data they have on file.
 You can choose to either pull the information from NSLDS.ed.gov using the FSA username and password or upload the file directly into the calculator.
 You can download an example of the file here; Click Here.

 Now that the file has been uploaded the additional information saved for the contact will appear along the left-hand side as with the old loan pulling system.
 Once you have confirmed the information is correct, click the "Calculate" button.
 You can also change the information here and re-calculate the estimates based on the changes you've made to the data.

 Now the loan data and the estimated payments will be displayed.

 You can then click on "Details" to see further information about the particular plan and see future estimated payments.

 Details are available for the Standard, Extended Fixed, REPAYE, PAYE, IBR, and IBR for New Borrowers.